turtar-quyllur/GettingStarted/README.md

     <a href="https://try.github.io//levels/1/challenges/1">Code School</a>: Git.
 Nice interactive way to learn the basics of git in ~15 minutes.</li>
   <li>
     <a href="https://confluence.lsstcorp.org/display/SIM/Git+and+STASH+for+Simulations">LSST Simulations Framework Guide</a>.
 For the more sophisticated command line users.
 Written by Mario Juric and Andrew Connolly.</li>
   <li>The branching nature of git can be tricky to visualize at first.
-These <a href="http://onlywei.github.io/explain-git-with-d3/">visual git tutorials</a> are helpful to understand what what the git commands are doing in the git commit tree.</li>
+These <a href="http://onlywei.github.io/explain-git-with-d3/">visual git tutorials</a> are helpful to understand what the git commands are doing in the git commit tree.</li>
   <li><a href="http://www.sbf5.com/~cduan/technical/git/git-1.shtml"> Good
   explanation of the different terminology in git.</a></li>
   <li><a